Tomato6966/lavalink-client/README.md

 - Improved the package bundling with tsc-alias, to export files with file types
 - Added package.json to exported dist, for easier parsing ability and compatibility with older and newer node versions
 - Added error handling for resolving unresolved tracks on trackend

+## **Version 2.3.5**
+- FIXED not able to import :: Accidentally removed tsc-alias configuration, which made importing not work
+- FIXED autoplay not working :: Accidentally added an invalid if statement, which made autoplay not working anymore (during the if statement  to not prevent autoplay spam)
+- Added a new AutoplayExecution Debug Log
+- Added more samples to the Testbot related configuration